 The admissions process for elite boarding schools and top notch private schools in Connecticut and Massachusetts as well as other New England independent schools is not only challenging but also more mysterious than the admissions process to other educational venues.

 Admissions officials privately confess that determining the strength of younger applicants based on their grades in elementary and middle school is extraordinarily difficult.
 Most strong students have straight As.
 Grade inflation has exacerbated the issue.
 But, it has always been the case that larger numbers of 6th graders (and 7th and 8th graders) have near 4.0 GPAs compared the numbers of older students with such GPAs.
 Further, many elementary and middle schools do not have conventional grading systems but rather idiosyncratic ones with minimal focus on numbers and maximum focus on comments.
 This may be helpful from the perspective of educational philosophers but it makes deciphering transcripts quite difficult.

-In addition, the strength of elementary schools not only varies considerably more than the strength of high schools but also the quality of individual elementary schools is no where nearly as well known as the quality of individual high schools.
+In addition, the strength of elementary schools not only varies considerably more than the strength of high schools but also the quality of individual elementary schools is not nearly as well known as the quality of individual high schools.
 For example, college admission officials are keenly aware of the strength of Andover, Exeter, Groton, Hotchkiss, Choate and Hopkins but admissions officials at those schools have far less awareness of even the strongest elementary schools in the country.
-On that note, does anyone know which elementary schools are the strongest?

 Most Parents Overrate Their Children’s Subjective Factors

 Many parents seem to think that their children are uniquely awesome.
 Most seem to forget that every elementary school has a best musician, top athlete and class president.